Court of equity

-A court of equity, equity court or chancery court is a court that is authorized to apply principles of equity, as opposed to those of law, to cases brought before it.

-These courts began with petitions to the Lord Chancellor of England.
-Equity courts "handled lawsuits and petitions requesting remedies other than damages, such as writs, injunctions, and specific performance".
-Most equity courts were eventually "merged with courts of law".
-The adoption of various Acts has provided courts the combined jurisdiction to enable common law and equity to be administered concurrently.
-The courts of equity are now recognised for enhancing the common law by reducing its deficiencies and improving justice.
+A court of equity, also known as an equity court or chancery court, is a court authorized to apply principles of equity rather than principles of law to cases brought before it.
+These courts originated from petitions to the Lord Chancellor of England and primarily heard claims for relief other than damages, such as specific performance and extraordinary writs.
+Over time, most equity courts merged with courts of law, and the adoption of various Acts granted courts combined jurisdiction to administer common law and equity concurrently.
+Courts of equity are now recognized for complementing the common law by addressing its shortcomings and promoting justice.

-Some states in the early republic of the United States followed the English tradition of maintaining separate courts for law and equity.
-Others vested their courts with both types of jurisdiction, as the US Congress did with respect to the federal courts.

-United States bankruptcy courts are the one example of a US federal court which operates as a court of equity.
-Some common law jurisdictions—such as the U.S. states of Delaware, Mississippi, New Jersey, South Carolina, and Tennessee—preserve the distinctions between law and equity and between courts of law and courts of equity (or, in New Jersey, between the civil and general equity divisions of the New Jersey Superior Court).
+In the early years of the United States, some states followed the English tradition of maintaining separate courts for law and equity.
+Others combined both types of jurisdiction in their courts, as the US Congress did for federal courts.
+United States bankruptcy courts serve as an example of a US federal court that operates as a court of equity.
+A few common law jurisdictions, such as the U.S. states of Delaware, Mississippi, New Jersey, South Carolina, and Tennessee, continue to preserve the distinctions between law and equity as well as between courts of law and courts of equity.
+In New Jersey, this distinction is upheld between the civil and general equity divisions of the New Jersey Superior Court.

 History

-The peculiar nature of the courts of equity is the result of its historical evolution.
-This history has played a critical role in their developing application in case law, illustrating the values that have shaped and developed the equitable jurisdiction.
-The courts’ transformation demonstrates the evolution of equity’s doctrines and remedies, changes in its dominant nature and traits, and how fluctuations in the social and political environments have affected its operation and underlying issues in jurisprudence.
+The unique nature of courts of equity is a result of their historical evolution.
+This history has been crucial in shaping their application in case law, reflecting the values that have developed the equitable jurisdiction.
+The transformation of these courts demonstrates the evolution of equity's doctrines and remedies, changes in its dominant nature and traits, and the influence of social and political environments on its operation and underlying issues in jurisprudence.

 Equity as a body of law

-Currently, equity is known as a perceptible body of law, that is now executed by several modern courts.
-The evolution of the procedures within the courts of equity has guided the administration of equitable principles.
-Derived from the diverse rules of the early Courts of Chancery, the courts today can exercise equitable jurisdiction whilst upholding their inherent discretionary abilities to react to new forms of injustice.
-Equity is not an independent body of law; rather it is synonymous with corrective justice and complements the common law to mitigate the inflexibility of its rules.
+Equity is currently recognized as a distinct body of law, administered by various modern courts.
+The evolution of procedures within courts of equity has guided the application of equitable principles.
+Originating from the diverse rules of the early Courts of Chancery, today's courts can exercise equitable jurisdiction while maintaining their inherent discretionary abilities to address new forms of injustice.
+Equity is not an independent body of law; rather, it is synonymous with corrective justice and complements common law to counterbalance its inflexible rules.

 Origin of the equity jurisdiction

-The historical emergence of equity occurred during three significant periods: the medieval period (c13 – 15), the formative period (c16 – 17), and the period of systemisation (c17 – 19).
-Throughout these periods, equity progressively developed from the Chancellor providing equitable relief at his own ‘conscience’, through to an established and organised body of law whose principles are governed within the courts.
+The historical emergence of equity occurred during three significant periods: the medieval period (13th–15th centuries), the formative period (16th–17th centuries), and the period of systematization (17th–19th centuries).
+Throughout these periods, equity developed progressively from the Chancellor providing equitable relief based on personal conscience to an established and organized body of law governed by courts.